zmckinnon/wehongry/README.md

 2. Ratings and Reviews - It'd be nice to know if the food is any good.
 3. Food Type Filter - Users might be in the mood for a particular type of food.
 4. Food Truck Schedule - It'd be nice to know when they are open.
+5. Add a map - It'd be nice to see where they are on a map.